-In 2020, SCCF will begin offering a new type of grant for special projects with the potential to make a unique difference in Steuben County.
-Each year, SCCF will award a single Impact Grant payable over 3 years for a project that is innovative, collaborative, and sustainable, as defined below.
+In 2020, SCCF began offering a new type of grant for special projects with the potential to make a unique difference in Steuben County.
+Each year, SCCF will award Impact Grant(s), payable over 3 years, for a project that is innovative, collaborative, and sustainable, as defined below.
 Approximately half of the unrestricted dollars allocated to SCCF's grants committee each year will be used to fund the Impact Grant Cycle.
-SCCF will offer a series of trainings to help prepare nonprofits for their applications.
+SCCF will offer a series of training courses to help prepare nonprofits for their applications.
 Attendance may be a requirement for applying.
-Details will be available on the SCCF website .In addition to the first 3 pages of grant guidelines, these specific points apply to SCCF Impact Grants.
+Details will be available on the SCCF website.
+In addition to the first 3 pages of grant guidelines, these specific points apply to SCCF Impact Grants.